 In practice, standard motivations for the detention of asylum seekers at the border are being used, without properly considering their individual situation.
 This confirms the concerns on arbitrary detention formulated by UNHCR.
 In its fourth periodic report on Belgium, the UN Committee against torture also formulated its concerns over the continued practice of systematic detention of asylum seekers at the border.

 Detention on the territory

 On the territory, an asylum seeker may be detained, where necessary, on the basis of an individualised assessment and where less coercive alternatives cannot effectively be applied:

 - In order to determine or verify his or her identity or nationality;

 - In order to determine the elements on which the asylum application is based, which could not be obtained without detention, in particular where there is a risk of absconding;

 - When he or she is detained subject to a return procedure and it can be substantiated on the basis of objective criteria that he or she is making an asylum application for the sole purpose of delaying or frustrating the enforcement of return;

 - When protection or national security or public order so requires.

-The objective criteria for determining a “risk of absconding” are set out in the amended Article 1(2) of the Aliens Act, in line with the Al Chodor ruling of the CJEU.
+The objective criteria for determining a “risk of absconding” are set out in Article 1(2) of the Aliens Act, in line with the Al Chodor ruling of the CJEU.
 They include situations where the applicant:

 - Has not applied for a permit after irregularly entering the country or has not made an asylum application within the 8-day deadline set out by the law;